Hyva Checkout Frontend API Overview

 </script>

 When the customer clicks "Continue" or "Place Order," all registered validators execute automatically.
-If a validator returns false or rejects, navigation halts and the backend-defined failure result (error message) displays to the customer.
+If any validator returns false or rejects its Promise, navigation halts and the backend-defined failure result displays to the customer - in this example, the error message "Value should be 1234" appears for 5 seconds.

 For more details on form validation patterns, see the Form Validations documentation.